 Inverness is Scotland’s most northerly city.
 At the heart of the Highlands, this city is placed perfectly for those who like to get out into the wild at the weekend while enjoying urban life in this compact but beautiful city.

 Inverness is rapidly changing and is one of Europe's fastest growing cities with a third of the Highland population living in or around the city.
-It's also ranked highly as one of the best British cities for its quality of life, and a survey found that Inverness is the happiest place to live in Scotland and the second happiest in the UK.
+It's also ranked highly as one of the best British cities for its quality of life, with a recent survey finding that Inverness is the happiest place to live in Scotland and the second happiest in the UK.

 Inverness offers a fantastic choice of events and festivals from music, golf championships and iconic Highland Games on top of art, history and heritage events.